01-05, 2017 December. Free entry

 participants: Biljana Srbljanović (SER), Gellert Tamas (SWE), Vesna Maldaner (SWE)

-One of the consequences of the fall of the Berlin Wall is unsettling and sobering knowledge that the majority of the people in the newly liberated nations of Central and Eastern Europe did not at all crave democracy, human rights or extended personal freedoms but rather the eroticism of a Western-style consumer society that previously they could only enviously observe from the distance and over the fence.
+One of the consequences of the fall of the Berlin Wall was the unsettling and sobering knowledge that the majority of people in the newly liberated nations of Central and Eastern Europe did not at all crave democracy, human rights or extended personal freedoms but rather the eroticism of a Western-style consumer society that previously they could only enviously observe from the distance and over the fence.
 Almost thirty years after this seminal event, both the idea of the European Union and the dominant liberal-capitalist system are rapidly losing support almost everywhere, while the nationalist, anti-immigrant and xenophobic right wing is on the rise.
 It seems that the prevalent idealism and optimism of the first years of a newly united Europe transformed into something that today we still do not understand as best as we should.
-Or that it has even disappeared forever.
 Why and when exactly did things turn in the wrong direction?
 Could the crisis in which we have been living for many years have been avoided?
 And what is (or could be) the role of the countries from European peripheries in this process?

 Tuesday, December 5